MyMineBlock/MyMineBlock-Limiter/README.md

     ADD DLL REFERENCES INCLUDED IN THE RELEASE FOLDER RENAME NAMESPACES, EXE NAMES, AND WINDOW NAMES BUILD YOURSELF AND ENJOY(?)
+Testing is happening right now!
+Updates will be posted 48 hours from now.
-NO TESTING HAS BEEN DONE WITH THIS METHOD (Bans handed out are PC bans (all accounts on the PC get banned (PC reset required, no drive ban)))
+Bans handed out are PC bans (all accounts on the PC get banned (PC reset required, no drive ban))

 Download Net Limiter and register with this: XLEVD-PNASB-6A3BD-Z72GJ-SPAH7